lumirelle/nuxt-demo/README.md

 const { data } = await useAsyncData('bar', () => $fetch('/api/bar')) // In this case, key is 'bar'
 ```

-You can share state across page components by using the same key.
+You can share state across components by using the same key.

 Notice that, share state requires the following options provided to composable must be consistent: